Clean Water Rule: Solid Waste Agency of Northern Cook County (SWANCC) v. U.S. Army Corps of Engineers

 The Solid Waste Agency of Northern Cook County (SWANCC), Illinois, was denied federal permits to develop an old gravel mine site into a landfill because migratory bird ponds had developed in abandoned excavation trenches on the property.
 The Supreme Court ruled in 2001 that the authority granted by CWA did not extend to abandoned gravel pits with seasonal ponds.

 Rapanos v.
 United States

-In 1989, land developer John Rapanos filled 22 acres on his property some 10-20 miles from the nearest navigable waters that his environmental consultant had classified as wetlands without a permit from the Michigan Department of Environmental Quality.
+In 1989, land developer John Rapanos filled 22 acres on his property some 10–20 miles from the nearest navigable waters that his environmental consultant had classified as wetlands without a permit from the Michigan Department of Environmental Quality.
 Rapanos v.
-United States resulted in a 2006 Supreme Court decision with five justices concurring to vacate rulings against the defendants, but issuing three distinctly differing opinions leaving uncertain which of the described tests defined the limit of the federal authority to regulate wetlands.
-The resulting ambiguity became a part of the stated rationale for EPA rulemaking activity that resulted in the 2015 Waters of the United States rule.
+United States resulted in a 2006 Supreme Court decision with five justices concurring to vacate rulings against the defendants, but issuing three distinctly differing opinions, leaving uncertain which of the described tests defined the limit of the federal authority to regulate wetlands.
+The resulting ambiguity became a part of the stated rationale for EPA rulemaking activity that resulted in the 2015 WOTUS rule.